-Most commentators see in the Parable of the Leaven a positive message of the growth of the church.
-Martin Collins, however, shows that they have it exactly backward—Jesus' parable is a warning of internal corruption!
+Most commentators see this parable as a positive message of the growth of the church.
+However, deeper study shows that they have it exactly backward!

 The Feast of Unleavened Bread immediately follows the Passover.
 In it we see how hard it is to overcome and rid our lives of sin.